Rump Parliament: Execution of Charles I and abolition of the monarchy

 When it became apparent to the leaders of the New Model Army that Parliament—then controlled by the Presbyterian faction—was ready to come to an agreement with the King that would restore him to the throne (though without effective power) and negate the power of the Army, they resolved to shatter the power of both King and Parliament.
 Pride's Purge brought Parliament to heel under the direct control of the Army; the remaining Commons (the Rump) then on 13 December 1648, broke off negotiations with the King.
 Two days later, the Council of Officers of the New Model Army voted that the King be moved from the Isle of Wight, where he was prisoner, to Windsor, "in order to the bringing of him speedily to justice".
 The King was brought from Windsor to London in the middle of December.

 On 4 January 1649, the House of Commons passed an ordinance to set up a High Court of Justice, to try Charles I for high treason in the name of the people of England.
-The House of Lords rejected it, and as it did not receive Royal Assent, Charles asked at the start of his trial on 20 January in Westminster Hall, "I would know by what power I am called hither.
+The House of Lords rejected it, and as it did not receive royal assent, Charles asked at the start of his trial on 20 January in Westminster Hall, "I would know by what power I am called hither.
 I would know by what authority, I mean lawful authority", knowing that there was no legal answer under the constitutional arrangements of the time.
-He was convicted with fifty-nine commissioners (judges) signing the death warrant.
+He was convicted with fifty-nine commissioners (judges), many of them members of the Rump Parliament (including Oliver Cromwell), signing the death warrant.

 The execution of Charles I was stayed until 30 January, so that the House of Commons could pass an emergency act, the "Act prohibiting the proclaiming any person to be King of England or Ireland, or the Dominions thereof", that made it an offence to proclaim a new King, and to declare the representatives of the people, the House of Commons, as the source of all just power.
 The Commons voted to abolish the House of Lords on 6 February and to abolish the monarchy on 7 February; an act abolishing the kingship was formally passed by the Rump on 17 March, followed by an act to abolish the House of Lords on 19 March.
 The establishment of a Council of State was approved on 14 February, and on 19 May an Act Declaring England a Commonwealth was passed.
 The Treasons Act made it an offence to say that the House of Commons (without the Lords or the King) was not the supreme authority of the land.